Firstyear/prd-blog/blog_source/2018/04/18/making_samba_4_the_default_ldap_server.rst

 understanding of what is and is not accessible as readable data, and you *don't* need every machine on the network to be domain joined - you prevent a possible foothold of lateral movement.

 So anonymous binding is just fine, as the unix world has shown for a long time.
 That's why I have very few concerns about enabling it.
+Your safety is in the access controls for searches, not in blocking anonymous reads outright.

 Installing your DC
 ------------------

 As I run fedora, you will need to build and install samba for source so you can access the heimdal kerberos functions.
 Fedora's samba 4 ships ADDC support now, but lacks some features like RODC that you may want.
+In the future I expect this will change though.

 These documents will help guide you: